sorydima/Flutter-Keyboard-Shortcuts/README.md

 # Flutter Keyboard Shortcuts

-Keyboard shortcuts to add where you want
+Keyboard shortcuts to add where you want.

 ![](basic_example.gif)

 ## Example

-On controlLeft + key P are pressed, user navigate to SecondPage() helpLabel will be display on help menu
+On controlLeft + key P are pressed, user navigate to SecondPage() helpLabel will be display on help menu.
 ```dart
     KeyBoardShortcuts(
         keysToPress: {LogicalKeyboardKey.controlLeft, LogicalKeyboardKey.keyP},